joexbayer/RetrOS-32/readme.md

 ### Prerequisites

-Crossplatform: Docker to compile the .iso file and QEMU for emulation.<br>
+Crossplatform: Docker to compile the image file and QEMU for emulation.<br>
 For native compilation you will need:
  * i386-elf-gcc, i386-elf-ld and i386-elf-g++ for MacOS.
  * build-essential and gcc-multilib for Linux / WSL (ubuntu)